ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 **IT STILL DOESN'T WORK**

-Despite the apps stil not working, there's now a lot more happening under the hood.
+Despite the app stil not working, there's now a lot more happening under the hood.
 If we run the app in Central Mode, and run another device in Peripheral Mode, we should see something like this in the debugger console:

     Scanning for Peripherals
     Peripheral Discovered: iPhone Xs Max, RSSI: -34